National Day for Truth and Reconciliation

 Now streaming

-Acclaimed documentarian Alanis Obomsawin (Abenaki) blends a powerful speech by the Ojibwe former senator and Truth and Reconciliation Commission chair with powerful testimonies from survivors of the residential school system.
+Alanis Obomsawin shares a powerful 2016 speech by the Ojibwe senator and former Truth and Reconciliation Commission chair, interspersing it with testimonies from residential school survivors.

 Coming Soon